How to Create and Insert New Elements with jQuery (Part 3)

 </ul>

-Using the .after() we can write it this way to insert a new <li> element after the second list.
+Using the .after() method, we can insert a new <li> element after the second list item like this:

 $('.list-2').after('<li class="new-elem">Hello World!
 This is the new element.</li>');

-The code above will first tell jQuery to search for .list-2 and it will insert the new element afterwards.
-Using the .insertAfter() function, the opposite will be carried out.
-We will first create the new element then search the target container where the element should be inserted.
+The code above tells jQuery to search for .list-2 and insert the new element after it.
+Using the .insertAfter() function, the process is reversed: we create the new element first, then search for the target container where it should be inserted.

 $('<li class="new-elem">Hello World!
 This is the new element.</li>').insertAfter('.list-2');

-As mentioned, these functions will give us the same results, essentially.
+As mentioned, these functions will produce the same result.

-Reather than create new elements, we can also reposition the existing elements in the document using these functions.
-Given the same HTML structure above, we can write it in this way to move, for example, the .list-1 to the bottom with .after() function.
+Instead of creating new elements, we can also reposition existing elements in the document using these functions.
+Given the same HTML structure, we can move .list-1 to the bottom using the .after() function:

-Or using .insertAfter() function, we can write it this way.
+Alternatively, using the .insertAfter() function, we can write it this way:

 $('.list-1').insertAfter('.list-5');

-They will return the same result, as shown in the following screenshot.
+Both methods will yield the same result, as shown in the following screenshot:

-The same functionality also goes to .before() and .insertBefore().
+The same functionality applies to .before() and .insertBefore().

-Lastly, we have come to the end of our jQuery series, Creating and Inserting New Element.
-We hope that this can be a helpful reference for you.
-Thanks for reading and stay tuned for our next jQuery session.
+This concludes our jQuery series on Creating and Inserting New Elements.
+We hope this guide has been helpful.
+Thank you for reading, and stay tuned for our next jQuery session.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail